Itential Frequently Asked Questions

 Yes.
 The ServiceNow App includes a set of Actions that are specific to managing and executing automations in the Itential platform.
 In addition to the published Actions, there are also a number of example Flows that can be reviewed in Flow Designer to help you get started using Actions in your own process automations.

-The ServiceNow app enables logging of all automations that are run from the ServiceNow platform.
+The ServiceNow app enables logging of all workflows that are run from the ServiceNow platform.
 This data is stored in a table and can be reviewed by a ServiceNow Admin without leaving the platform, under “Itential Automation Services.”
-Details include user, automation name, date/time, job id, and IAP instance.
+Details include user, automation name, date/time, job id, and Itential instance.
 You can also view the Job execution greater detail from inside the Itential platform, under Operations Manager.
 Having both methods of automation oversight provides appropriate visibility for both teams operating in each platform.

 Who do I contact for support?